-- Further to our letter of 3rd May, as well as emails from 11th and 24th May regarding enforcement at the above site, we wish to draw your attention to the continued unlawful coaling at Ffos Y Fran Land reclamation scheme in Merthyr Tydfil1, and to make an urgent request for action, namely the immediate issuing of a stop notice on Merthyr (South Wales) Ltd (MSWL), given the significant harm being caused to the environment and to local communities. - 2.
-As you will be aware, the site has been used as a coal mine since 2005.
+- 1. We wish to draw your attention to the continued unlawful coaling at Ffos Y Fran Land reclamation scheme in Merthyr Tydfil1, and to make an urgent request for action, namely the immediate issuing of a stop notice, given the significant harm being caused to the environment and to local communities. - 20.
+For background context, the site has been used as a coal mine since 2005.
 On 6 September 2022, planning permission for the extraction of coal from the Site expired.
 Merthyr (South Wales) Limited ('MSWL') did not, however, bring its coaling operations to an end, continuing to extract coal from the Site in breach of planning control.
-No enforcement action was however taken by Merthyr Tydfil County Borough Council (the council) or the Welsh Ministers in relation to this breach for eight-and-a-half months; with the council's reasoning that a Section 73 application to extend extraction timeframes by varying planning conditions as submitted by MSWL was under its consideration.
+No enforcement action was however taken by Merthyr Tydfil County Borough Council (the council) or the Welsh Ministers in relation to this breach for eight-and-a-half months; with the council's reasoning that a Section 73 application to extend extraction timeframes by varying planning conditions as submitted by MSWL was under their consideration.
 The continuing extraction of coal from the Site has not been approved by any democratically elected bodies or persons and as the planning permission has expired is not subject to any mitigations imposed by planning condition or legal obligation.
-The coal extraction operations remain wholly unauthorised and unconstrained and despite this, the Council and Welsh Minister's approach adopted to date in not issuing a stop notice means MSWL face no consequence for continued unauthorised mining activity, while no deterrent exists to dissuade future operators from acting in the same way.
+The coal extraction operations remain wholly unauthorised and unconstrained and despite this, the Council and Welsh Minister's approach adopted to date in not issuing a stop notice means MSWL face no consequence for continued unauthorised mining activity, while no deterrent exists to dissuade future operators from acting in the same way. - 3.
+The council has now (belatedly) served an enforcement notice on MSWL to cease ongoing unlawful mining operations at the site.
+However, MSWL has also appealed the enforcement notice meaning it will "be of no effect" pending the final determination or the withdrawal of the appeal2 (NB appeal reference is CAS-02826-H3L1W0).